brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 Let's get set up!

-For starters, I'm using python 3.6.9 and pip3 as a package installer.
+For starters, I'm using Python 3.6.9 and pip3 as a package installer.
 (I should probably get to the modern age and update to 3.8, but this works just fine.)

-Since I'm doing something new, I did a bit of web sleuthing to find out how people typically do this sort of thing.
+Since I'm trying something new, I did a bit of web sleuthing to find out how people typically do this sort of thing.
 Python seems to be a common choice, which makes sense - it's a great language for quick scripts and munging data.
 The `requests` library is a clear choice for making HTTP requests, and Beautiful Soup is popular for pulling data from HTML.

 Let's go ahead and install those dependencies: